JD-Canada/pytracker3D/README.md

 To launch pytracker3D:

 1.)
 Make sure you have a properly configured Python 3.6 installation (I recommended the Anaconda distribution) 2.)
-From the termina, (command prompt, conda prompt, etc.), install the opencv package for python: pip install opencv-python 3.)
+From the terminal, (command prompt, conda prompt, etc.), install the opencv package for python: pip install opencv-python 3.)
 Navigate to the directory you downloaded the code to 4.)
-Type: python pytracker3D.py in the command line 5.)
+Type python pytracker3D.py in the command line
+5.)
 After a few seconds a window will pop up and you can begin the tracking process.

 To track in 3D you will need: